purposeindustries/intellyo-application-design-system/README.md

 The daily villain is changed -as you'd guess- every day.

 Since you used `force build`, probably your branch was failing.
-Even though we'll try to autodeploy it, it'll will too.
+Even though we'll try to autodeploy it, it'll too.
 So you need to `force deploy` it.

 ### Force deploy